ai-learning-space/sql-expert/Data Selection (Part 1)/Duplicates and DISTINCT.md

 <aside>

-💡 Behavior of `DISTINCT` is a bit different depending on number of selected columns
+💡 Behavior of `DISTINCT` is a bit different depending on number of selected columns.

 </aside>